The best brand monitoring tools for your business

 Brand monitoring is an excellent tool for finding influencers and other partners, including affiliates for your affiliate marketing campaigns.

 Why?
-Because these influencers have brand affinity - they are connected to your brand and are already mentioning you in their feeds.
-These partnerships can be incredibly beneficial because they can help you drive revenue to your business, create targeted ads that resonate with their audience, and create brand awareness.
+Because these influencers have brand affinity – they are connected to your brand and are already mentioning you in their feeds.
+These partnerships can be incredibly beneficial because they can help you drive revenue to your business, create targeted ads that resonate with your target audience, and create brand awareness.

 Top tip: You can also track your campaign impact before and after an influencer campaign by monitoring your brand mentions.

 The more information you have about your customers, the more impactful your marketing can be.
-Brand monitoring can help you glean the information you need - for example - you can see what people like about your brand and what they don’t like, discover overall brand sentiment, and get demographic data.
+Brand monitoring can help you glean the information you need – for example – you can see what people like about your brand and what they don’t like, discover overall brand sentiment, and get demographic data.
+You can monitor your direct mentions as well to see what is coming up for your customers.

 Listening to your customers means you can make improvements, market something differently, and make your customers feel seen and heard.